 It is very high in Vitamin K, Vitamin C, Vitamin E, Folate, Vitamin B5, Vitamin B6 and Potassium.
 It contains more than 10% of your RDA for each of those in just one fruit of 100 gm.
 It has more Potassium than bananas which is important to regulate your electrolyte balance, lower blood pressure and avoid muscle cramps.

 One fruit typically has 160 Calories having 5 gms.
 Fiber, 2 gms.
 Protein, 15 gms. of healthy fats and 2 gms. of carbohydrates.

 77% of its calories come from fat.
 It contains monosaturated oleic acid which is a heart healthy fatty acid that reduces inflammation.

 It is high in fiber which is excellent for gut health.
 It has 7% of its weight in fiber which is very high.

-Here is a simple recipe of Guacamole that can be stirred up in a jiffy:
+Are you wondering how to make guacamole?
+Here is the best guacamole recipe that can be stirred up in a jiffy:

 It is yummy and so good for you.
 What more can you want!

 This video helps to understand how to make guacamole: